RAAF Base Pearce: Gallery

-Sign for the Republic of Singapore Air Force's Flying Training School (No. 130 Squadron) at RAAF Base Pearce.
+Sign for the Republic of Singapore Air Force's Flying Training School (130 SQN) at RAAF Base Pearce.

 A Royal Air Force Avro 698 Vulcan B1A at RAAF Base Pearce in the 1970s.

 A US Navy Douglas TA-4J Skyhawk at RAAF Base Pearce in 1982.

 An aerial view of Royal Australian Air Force (RAAF) fighters, Royal New Zealand Air Force (RNZAF) and United States Navy (USN) patrol aircraft (bottom to top) parked on a ramp during exercise Sandgroper 1982.
 Visible are seven Dassault Mirage IIIO and one Mirage IIID of No. 77 Squadron RAAF, two Lockheed P-3C Orion aircraft of No. 10 Squadron RAAF, one Lockheed P-3B Orion of No. 5 Squadron RNZAF, and two P-3B (BuNos 152733 and 153418) of Patrol Squadron VP-1 Screaming Eagles, USN.